Nature's Gift Dog Food Review -

 Looking at the core ingredients in Nature’s Gift, this is a carb-heavy food.
 With only 24% protein and 8% fat, the bulk of the calories come from starches.

-Manufacturers aren’t forced to disclose their carb percentage, but in this case, the main 5 ingredients are stacked 3 carbs to 2 proteins in some recipes.
-Some flavours go as far as 4 carbs to 1 protein, which would make around 75% of the food.
+Manufacturers aren’t forced to disclose their carb percentage, but in this case, the main five ingredients are stacked 3:2 carbs to proteins in some recipes.
+Some flavours go as far as 4:1 carbs to protein, which would make around 75% of the food.

 Protein Content 3/5